tinglab/kLDM/README.md

 ## :dart: New Feature -- Saving Intermediate Clustering Process and Visualization
 ### Intermediate Merge Process
+Except the final estimated EF-condtions, or clusters, kLDM will also record sub-clusters and the merge process in the directory '{output_directory}/hierarchical_results/'.
+Every time kLDM will merge clusters from 'added/merged' and 'original/merged' into one cluster, which is saved into new 'merged' directory.
+The structure of directories is as below,
 ```
 |-- results
       |-- hierarchical_results